 A number of things happen as you swim into it.
 First watching a diver go in is like watching a magic trick.
 The diver suddenly disappears and leaves in their wake swirls akin to fog.
 As you enter the layer yourself all vision comes to a screeching halt, a total wipe out in visibility.
 All perception of where you are disappears... a perfect confusion of the senses.
 Suddenly you smell it!
 Yep you actually smell it underwater and it is almost as unpleasant as taking a deep whiff of undergarments after a few days diving.
-What actually happens is that vour body absorbs this stuff, it permeates through your skin... makes me feel kinda dirty just thinking about it.
-Even after you pop out into clear dark water beneath the sulphur layer the smell stays with vou.
-The visuals are specwhat is really fascinating is the fact that this sulphur layer keeps the water below it in an anaerobic state.
-That means no oxygen is getting through that thick layer of sulphur and into the bowels of the cave.
+What actually happens is that your body absorbs this stuff, it permeates through your skin... makes me feel kinda dirty just thinking about it.
+Even after you pop out into clear dark water beneath the sulfur layer the smell stays with you.

+The visuals are spectacular, the experience is uncanny even if it does smell a little off, but what is really fascinating is the fact that this sulfur layer keeps the water below it in an anaerobic state.
+That means no oxygen is getting through that thick layer of sulfur and into the bowels of the cave.
 This got our microbiologist Jenn Macalady incredibly excited.
 The environment simulates that of the Earth's surface many millions of years ago, which means that bacteria that are long extinct elsewhere are thriving here in Sawmill Sink.
 By studying them we can begin to grasp what life on earth used to be like.

-The visuals are spectacular, the experience is uncanny even if it does smell a little off, but n Kenny Broad inside Ralphs cave (photo: Agnes Milowka) g sequences.
+The sulfur layer and lack of oxygen have further consequences.
 Anything that has fallen into the sink throughout its existence remains perfectly preserved, especially as it slowly gets buried in the muck, commonly referred to as peat.
 It was incredible to see a tortoise shell that could very well have fallen in only yesterday, were it not for the fact that they have been extinct on Abaco for hundreds of years.
 Each individual piece of the shell was in place and many of the extraneous bones were still there.